ttempaa/bun-plugin-glob-import/README.md

 ### As a Bundler Plugin

-To use the plugin as a bundler plugin, add it to the build options:
+Add the plugin to your build configuration:

 ```ts
 import { globImportPlugin } from 'bun-plugin-glob-import';